hjeti/vue-skeleton/README.md

 #### Webpack configuration

 The webpack configuration is located in the `build` folder.
 It consists of a base (`webpack.base.conf.js`) that contains all the configuration that is shared between development (`webpack.dev.conf.js`) and production (`webpack.prod.conf.js`).
 To avoid config duplication there is a `webpackHelpers` file with some helpers that return the right config context for development and production.
 Webpack is completely configured out of the box.
 But there is always room for customization.

 #### Project configuration

 The project config is located in the `config` folder.
 The project config contains variables that are used by webpack like the environment variables, location of the index file and the version path.
 If the site is running in a subfolder on the server it's possible to change the publicpath to avoid problems.

 This file contains some other non webpack related settings.
 The settings make it possible to enable or disable eslint and tslint loader, configururation of prepush tasks and the option to enable https during development.

 #### Site configuration

 In development there needs to be a place to store urls of APIs like the facebook app id etc. Vue skeleton uses seng-config because it has straightforward API and comes packed with a lot of features.
 It has support for properties, urls and variables and environments.
 The latter is very important because most of the config is environment based.
 Seng-config environments can extend each other for easy configuration.

 All the app configuration related files are stored in `src/config`:

 * `config.js`: Contains the config and the environment logic.
 The environment is set based on the host.
 * `configManagerInstance.js`: The instance of the ConfigManger that is used to retrieve all the config from `config.js`.
 Check the [documentation](https://rawgit.com/MediaMonks/seng-config/master/doc/typedoc/classes/_lib_configmanager_.configmanager.html) for all available methods.
-* `ConfigPlugin.js`: Exposes the `configManagerInstance.js` to all Vue components as `$config`.
-This makes it easy to retrieve config values in Vue components without the needing to import it every time.
 * `localeConfig.js`: Contains the locale config.

 ## Using SVGs